More than that, the Golden State is proving that we can start a renewable energy revolution right now.

 The Bottom Line

 California knows a lot about the consequences of fossil fuels, from the smog choking its cities to the wildfires swallowing huge swathes of forests and homes in recent years.
 But California’s also shown that states can act decisively to cut carbon pollution in a big, big way.
 The state’s embraced renewables and set ambitious targets to reach 50 percent renewable energy as soon as 2030.
 Even better, thanks to a boom in solar and wind construction may get there much sooner.

 The result is a model for every other state in the union and – coming from the world’s sixth-largest economy – proof we can power our lives without destroying our planet.

 Wondering how you can help power a clean energy future?
-Join former Vice President Al Gore at a Climate Reality Leadership Corps training in Los Angeles this August and learn how you can lead the global fight for climate solutions.
-Learn more and apply to attend today!
+Join former Vice President Al Gore at a Climate Reality Leadership Corps training and learn how you can lead the global fight for climate solutions.
+Sign up for more infomation today!